 A criticism of the film could be that it abides by no clear narrative path.
 There is no definite indication of where these characters are going, what it is that they must do, or what their key obstacle is – as one may find in a basic three act structure – besides the general, persistent threat of the robots outside.
 However, this is, arguably, one of the film’s greatest strengths.
 Its very structure has become somewhat aimless, just as the survivors lack any idea of what it is they should, or could, do to return the world to what it once was.
 The film’s structure joins its characters in not knowing how, exactly, to proceed.

 The fragility of meaning is an idea that The Earth Dies Screaming deals with uncomfortably well.
 An aspect of being left behind is in recognising that with the majority of humanity gone, most norms and customs will have gone with them.
-There is an understanding that that which had meaning no longer does.
+There is an understanding that the things which had meaning no longer do.
 This is best illustrated when Mel (David Spenser), the brash father-to-be, holds a bundle of bank notes in his hands.
 He describes to his pregnant wife all of the things that he’d have done to get that money a few days ago, and all of the things that he’d have spent it on.
 The furniture and clothes that he speaks of paint a void picture in the context of their new reality.
 Instantly, his image of the future is gone.
 It is irreconcilable with reality.
 Being left behind means facing the terror of knowing, with painful immediacy, that any plans for yourself, and for those you love, are fragile; to be nullified by the whims of chance and situation.

 What Mel describes in his wishful thinking sounds like the idyllic nuclear family lifestyle: good clothes, good furniture, a car, and financial security.
 That the nuclear family was such a cornerstone of contemporary culture, a monolith of societal meaning from which one could relate to or distinguish themselves, and that the cornerstone is now irrelevant, signals the demise of the sanctity of cultural meaning.
 The only concrete truth in the world of The Earth Dies Screaming is that of faceless automatons, the living dead, and survival.
 How does one ground their perception in such a reality?
 The film does not let us see into the future of its new world – only its beginnings.
 In turn, it makes it all the more alarming.
 Is there a secure future?
 Is there secure meaning?